intra2net/avocado-i2n/doc/api/README.rst

 manual setup steps and is automatically determined during automatic setup.
 Generally, performing manual setup is also no longer necessary.
 You can easily distinguish among all manual and automated steps by looking at the test IDs.
-The manual steps contain "m" in their short names while automated steps contain "a".
-Cleanup tests contain "c" and "b" is reserved for duplicate tests due to multiple variants of their setup.
-If you include only one *run* the tests executed within the run step will not contain any letters but if you include multiple *run* steps, in order to guarantee we can distinguish among the tests, they will contain "n" (with "s" for the shared root test for scanning all test dependencies and also "r" for an object-specific root or creation, "p" and "q" for preinstall and install test nodes).
+The manual steps contain “m” in their short names while automated steps contain “a”.
+Cleanup tests contain “c” and “b” is reserved for duplicate tests due to multiple variants of their setup.
+If you include only one *run* the tests executed within the run step will not contain any letters but if you include multiple *run* steps, in order to guarantee we can distinguish among the tests, they will contain “n” (with “s” for the shared root test for scanning all test dependencies and also “r” for an object-specific root or creation, “p” and “q” for preinstall and install test nodes).
 The typical approach to do this test tagging is in order of test discovery, i.e. 0m1n1a2 stands for the test which is the second automated setup of the test which is the first test in a run step m1 and first run n1.
 These IDs are also used in all graphical descriptions of the Cartesian graph used for